Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 ### Learning Activities

-- **Lecture 1** (30 mins): The lecture should discuss the practical aspects of preserving privacy of data subjects, including information on applying privacy-preserving techniques in research, including anonymisation versus pseudonymisation.
+- **Lecture 1** (30&nbsp;mins): The lecture should discuss the practical aspects of preserving privacy of data subjects, including information on applying privacy-preserving techniques in research, including anonymisation versus pseudonymisation.
-- **Lecture 2** (30 mins): Performing a Data Protection Impact Assessment (DPIA) and using it to conduct risk assessments of collecting and storing personal data.
+- **Lecture 2** (30&nbsp;mins): Performing a Data Protection Impact Assessment (DPIA) and using it to conduct risk assessments of collecting and storing personal data.
-- **Exercise 1&mdash;Case study** (45 mins): Discussing real or fictitious case and preparing a consent form.
+- **Exercise 1&mdash;Case study** (45&nbsp;mins): Discussing real or fictitious case and preparing a consent form.
-- **Exercise 2&mdash;Anonymising a fictitious dataset** (45 mins): Look at an exemplary dataset and evaluate it in class for privacy concerns, work with the anonymisation tool (Resource 12).
+- **Exercise 2&mdash;Anonymising a fictitious dataset** (45&nbsp;mins): Look at an exemplary dataset and evaluate it in class for privacy concerns, work with the anonymisation tool (Resource&nbsp;12).

 ### Materials to Prepare

 - Lecture on privacy-preserving techniques such as pseudonymisation and anonymisation.
 - Lecture on data protection impact assessments.
-- Case study for Exercise 1 on handling personal data (Resource 10 has some cases that can be used).
+- Case study for Exercise 1 on handling personal data (Resource&nbsp;10 has some cases that can be used).
-- Dataset for Exercise 2 on anonymisation activity: the use of UKDS tool (Resource 18).
+- Dataset for Exercise 2 on anonymisation activity: the use of UKDS tool (Resource&nbsp;18).

 ### Instructor Notes